Published on February 23rd, 2015 | by The Beige Baron1

 Despite his enormous contribution to music and influence on countless young bands around the world, McBain, now 49, maintains a pretty low public profile.

-Brown Noise Unit was fortunate enough to find Mr. McBain is a mood to talk openly and honestly about his time with Monster Magent, recording the legendary Spine of God, working with Josh Homme at Rancho de la Luna, and why he left in the first incarnation of Queens of the Stone Age.
+Brown Noise Unit was fortunate enough to find Mr. McBain is a mood to talk openly and honestly about his time with Monster Magent, recording the legendary Spine of God, working with Josh Homme at Rancho de la Luna, and why he left the first incarnation of Queens of the Stone Age.

 BNU Ever since your magnificently spacey solo record The In-Flight Feature in 2006, you seem to have dropped out of sight.
 Then I saw your name listed as a guest guitarist with Carlton Melton.
 How did that association come about?
 Have you been working on anything else with that band, and were you taking a break from writing music until you started working with them?